-MFA in Studio Arts with emphasis in Photography, CUNY Hunter College, New York, N.Y.
+MFA in Studio Arts with an emphasis in Photography, Hunter College, New York, N.Y.

-Bachelor of Fine Arts with minor in General History, Universidad de Los Andes, Bogotá, Colombia.
+BFA with a minor in General History, Universidad de Los Andes, Bogotá, Colombia.

 As a practitioner lens-based artist and photographer for editorial projects in the field of the arts, her practice is located in the intersection between the museum and the library –the enigma and theatricality of their spaces; the aesthetic, narrative and metaphoric qualities of their collections; and the intricacy of their encyclopedic archives– with the photographic in both analogue and digital formats, as a primordial vehicle for visual documentation, formal experimentation and artistic research.

 Her work has been seen in exhibitions and publications in the United States, Germany, France, Spain and Colombia.
 In 2018, the first chapter of her latest project The Daughter of the Great Library was published in the pages of the multilingual journal 39NULL Magazin für Gesellchaft und Kultur (Berlin, Germany); in 2020, the latest advances of the project will be featured in the printed version of the interdisciplinary art journal CARMA Journal (Bogotá, Colombia).